Air Conditioning and Heating Tips

-Keep your home comfortable and reduce your AC service Houston & A/C costs by installing energy-efficient ceiling fans to circulate the air.
+Keep your home comfortable and reduce your AC service in Houston & A/C costs by installing energy-efficient ceiling fans to circulate the air.
 The average cost to run a fan is only $7 a month!

 Seal Cracks in Windows and Doors

 Sealing small cracks and crevices (less than ¼ inch wide) between a window or door frame and the molding can save 10% of more on your heating and cooling bills and reduce your carbon emissions by hundreds of pounds a year.